Home

 If you do want to begin drawing as a finished art piece, then you can go through all the drawing pages on the site.
 Start here drawing pencil sketches to begin your journey in the Graphite arts.

 Have you already been drawing?
 Do you have a finished piece you'd like to share?
 Need a critique?
 Or do you have a drawing that has a special story behind it?
-Come along and share your art work with us here at Your oil paintings, drawings and stories!
+Come along and share your artwork with us here at Your oil paintings, drawings and stories!

 And do sign up for the E-zine.
-When the site expands more in how to learn to draw, which will be a huge section, you'll be the first to know through the "zine".
+When the site expands more on how to learn to draw, which will be a huge section, you'll be the first to know through the "zine".
 I'll be showing several demo's and explaining materials in greater detail, so stay tuned!

-Now for your bonus's mentioned above: How to draw a rose.
 It's found on my Rose Art page at the very bottom.
 There are several links to take you to some great sites on that page.